-Footings placed on a clean, surface sounded limestone bedrock can be designed using a factored bearing resistance value at ultimate limit states (ULS) of 2,500 kPa incorporating a geotechnical resistance factor of 0.5.
+Footings placed on a clean, surface sounded shale or bedrock surface can be designed using a factored bearing resistance value at ultimate limit states (ULS) of 2,500 kPa incorporating a geotechnical resistance factor of 0.5.

 A clean, surface-sounded bedrock bearing surface should be free of loose materials, and have no near surface seams, voids, fissures or open joints which can be detected from surface sounding with a rock hammer.